Wancy/ToDoApp/README.md

 **Question 1:** "What are your reactions to the Android app development platform so far?
 Compare and contrast Android's approach to layouts and user interfaces in past platforms you've used."

-**Answer:** [It is very convenient to use, especially for beginners, with powerful liberies as well as dev docs].
+**Answer:** It is very convenient to use, especially for beginners, with powerful liberies as well as dev docs.

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

-**Answer:** [An adapter is a bridge between data and view, it makes the data displaying more handy.The Adapter uses the convertView as a way of recycling old View objects that are no longer being used.
-In this way, the ListView can send the Adapter old, "recycled" view objects that are no longer being displayed instead of instantiating an entirely new object each time the Adapter wants to display a new list item].
+**Answer:** An adapter is a bridge between data and view, it makes the data displaying more handy.The Adapter uses the convertView as a way of recycling old View objects that are no longer being used.
+In this way, the ListView can send the Adapter old, "recycled" view objects that are no longer being displayed instead of instantiating an entirely new object each time the Adapter wants to display a new list item.

 ## Notes